Porges/ways-to-play/src/games/pigeon-tickets/index.md

     orgName="Papers Past"
     originalUrl="https://paperspast.natlib.govt.nz/newspapers/free-lance/1904/08/27/5"
     license="cc0" %}
-This 1904 cartoon from <cite>The Free Lance</cite> protests against the inconsistant application of gambling laws, whilst still portraying a Chinese man in a racist manner.
+This 1904 cartoon from <cite>The Free Lance</cite> protests against the inconsistent application of gambling laws, whilst still portraying a Chinese man in a racist manner.
 {%imageEnd%}